 Students with a concern about their level of abuse can see professional staff to objectively assess the impact that their use has on their lives.
-This assessment is accomplished using inventories, online tools such as e-Chug, and/or through the clinical interview.
+This assessment is accomplished using inventories, online tools such as 3rd Millennium's Alcohol-Wise and Marijuana 100, and/or through the clinical interview.
 Motivational interviewing is utilized when working with students who are not ready to address or change their use of substances.
 One specific strategy for assessment and intervention is the BASICS (Brief Alcohol Screening in College Students) program.
-This two-session intervention accepts referrals from Student Judicial Services, Housing and Residential Life, Student Health Center, and Counseling Center.
+This two-session intervention accepts referrals from Student Judicial Services, Housing and Residential Life, and Campus Health and Wellness.

-The first time a student is found in violation of the alcohol rule, without other mitigating circumstances, the student is required to complete e-Chug, \$25 administrative fee and receives a written warning.
-The second time a student is found responsible for violating the alcohol rule, the student is required to complete BASICS, assessed a \$100 administrative fee and receives a 16 week period of time on probation.
+The first time a student is found in violation of the alcohol rule, without other mitigating circumstances, the student is required to complete an education program, pay any relevant administrative fees and receives a written warning.
+The second time a student is found responsible for violating the alcohol rule, the student is required to complete BASICS, pay any relevant administrative fees, and receives a 16 week period of time on probation.

 Once an assessment is completed, staff assists the student to set appropriate goals with strategies to attain those goals.
 Other resources utilized are community Alcoholics Anonymous groups.
-If the assessment determines that the student needs additional services beyond what the Counseling Center can provide, the student is referred to community outpatient or inpatient treatment programs.
+If the assessment determines that the student needs additional services beyond what the Aggie Health and Wellness Center can provide, the student is referred to community outpatient or inpatient treatment programs.

-The Counseling Center provides students with support for their efforts to maintain sobriety.
+The Aggie Health and Wellness Center provides students with support for their efforts to maintain sobriety.
 Many students have had treatment or have ended their use of harmful substances independently.
 Through group interventions, crisis services, and individual counseling, the Center helps students avoid relapse by assisting with stress management, self-regulation, and relationship or other issues (i.e., depression, anxiety) that may be contributing to relapse.